About The Author

 |Kenneth R. Gilley is not a lawyer, and the advice and recommendations made herein are not offered as legal advice or on how to practice law.
 The legal information that he is providing is pure opinion based on his own experience.
 Should you require legal advice, then seek a qualified lawyer’s counsel.|

 Why Ken Created MyLegalLessons.com

 Ken’s legal self-help blog is intended to be a source for legal information to help the average consumer.
 There is an abundance of blogs on the web consisting of personal finance, health, education, hobbies, and so forth, but very few legal self-help blog’s that are written by one consumer to another consumer.
-Topics will include legal self-help advice, where to find legal the right kind of legal representation, how to saving money with an attorney, and last, but certainly not least, how to deal with negligent attorneys.
+Topics will include legal self-help advice, where to find the right kind of legal representation, how to save money with an attorney, and last, but certainly not least, how to deal with negligent attorneys.

 Why Ken Wrote Dispute It – A Layman’s Guide on How to Get an Attorney Refund & File a Bar Grievance